NativeScript/docs-v7/docs/ui/layouts/layout-containers.md

 ---
 title: Layout Containers
-description: Describes the available properties on each layout container and its children.
+description: View the available properties on each layout container in NativeScript, including AbsoluteLayout, DockLayout, GridLayout, StackLayout and WrapLayout.
 position: 40
+tags: nativescript layout, nativescript layout containers, layout containers examples
 slug: layout-containers
 previous_url: /layout-containers
 ---

-# Layout Containers
+# User Interface Layout Containers

 ## AbsoluteLayout
 The AbsoluteLayout is the simplest layout in NativeScript.
 It uses absolute left-top coordinates to position its children.
 The AbsoluteLayout will not enforce any layout constraints on its children and will not resize them at runtime when its size changes.